LeCoffee27/dbexplorer/readme.md

-This is the beginning of a new opensource project!
+This is the beginning of a new open source project!